AntoinePepin6/Ontario-Geographers-Project/README.md

 #### Merging Notebooks
 - `Nearest Station Merging` Notebook that merges the climate data onto the final data frames created in Forest Data 4 based on nearest station coordinates<br>
 #### Machine Learning
 - `Machine Learning 1 Classifier Data Leakage` Notebook that generates a randomforestclassifier based on some training data from our Forest Data 4 dataframes.
 There is a problem with how this model is set up, and data leakage cause unreliable results.
-This is explained further in the Notebook.<br>
+This is explained further in the Notebook.
+- `Machine Learning 2 Random Forest Model` Notebook that generates a randomforestclassifier based on the Forest Data 4 dataframes, taking into account the data leakage that is discussed in `Machine Learning 1`.
+This code does not generate a useful model.<br>
 ### Link to Medium Article